Statistical inference for rough volatility: Minimax Theory: Discussion

 \item{\bf About the use of wavelets.} Our estimation strategy relies on wavelets and quadratic functionals of the underlying volatility, as in \cite{gloter2007estimation} and \cite{rosenbaum2008estimation}.
 The multiresolution nature of wavelets is particularly convenient in our setting from a technical viewpoint, notably when computing the dependence structure of the coefficients.
 Also, selecting optimal resolution levels can be done in a natural way in this framework.
 That is why we use this technique instead of $p$-variations of increments.
-However, the spirit of both approaches would be very close given the strong links between the two objects {\it via} Besov spaces, see for instance \cite{rosenbaum2009besov, ciesielski1993quelques}.\\
+However, both approaches are close in spirit given the strong links between the two objects {\it via} Besov spaces, see for instance \cite{rosenbaum2009besov, ciesielski1993quelques}.\\

+\item {\bf Comparison with \cite{chong2022statistical}.} The estimators of $H$ in \cite{chong2022statistical} rely on the autocovariance function of spot volatility estimators.
+Those constructed and analyzed in this paper are based on scaling properties of quadratic variations for different sampling frequencies.
+Therefore, they can be considered, respectively, as variants of the autocovariance estimators and change-of-frequency estimators used to estimate the roughness of an observable process (see e.g., \cite{BNCP13}).
+Both approaches are methodologically similar, as they depend on ratio statistics involving linear combinations of autocovariances (of the spot volatility estimator).
+This being said, there are fine differences in how biases are removed in \cite{chong2022statistical} and the current paper.
+In both papers, an increasing number of debiasing terms are needed as $H\downarrow 0$.
+However, because spot variance is a linear function of a fractional process in \cite{chong2022statistical}, while this relationship is nonlinear (of exponential type) in the current setting, the debiasing strategies are different between the two papers.

-\item{\bf About second-order increments.} The fact that second-order increments may be needed to estimate with accuracy parameters of fractional signals when $H\geq 3/4$ is well known, see for example \cite{istas1997quadratic, coeurjolly2001estimating}.
+\item{\bf About second-order increments.} The fact that second-order increments are needed to optimally estimate fractional signals when $H\geq 3/4$ is well known, see for example \cite{istas1997quadratic, coeurjolly2001estimating}.
 That is why we consider such increments in Section \ref{sec:piecewise}.
-For technical convenience, we restrict ourselves in Section \ref{sec:general} to the case $H>3/4$.
+For technical convenience, we restrict ourselves in Section \ref{sec:general} to the case $H<3/4$.
 This enables us to avoid additional issues coming from the asymptotic expansion of

 as developed in Proposition \ref{prop:development_iv}.\\